 The right waist straps are able to provide ample support as well as distribute the weight evenly between your back and hips causing less strain.

 The straps are adjustable.
-You can tighten or loosen them for a customizable support.
+You can tighten or loosen them for customizable support.
 To be called a truly ergonomic backpack, it must have these straps.

 Padded Chest straps